 Focus on the whole student

 Students don’t check their lives at the door, and BARR educators know that.
-They work with each and every student’s academic, emotional, social, and physical need to ensure that students are ready and able to learn.
+They work with each and every student’s academic, emotional, physical and social need to ensure that students are ready and able to learn.

 Student smiling